thecharlieblake/Solvitaire/README.md

 in mind that on older Linux systems the required versions of dependencies may not be available through _rpm_ / _deb_.

+(Note: on one system I had to run `sudo usermod -aG docker $USER` and then restart my machine before docker would allow me sufficient permissions.
+Just making a note of this here in case others encounter a similar problem)

 ## Using the Docker image

 To use the docker image, simply run: